carbon-language/carbon-lang/flang/documentation/C++style.md

 Some of these are standard C++ language and library features, while others are local inventions in `lib/common`:
-* Bare pointers (`Foo *p`): these are obviously nullable, non-owning, undefined when uninitialized, shallowly copyable, reassignable, and almost never the right abstraction to use in this project.
+* Bare pointers (`Foo *p`): these are obviously nullable, non-owning, undefined when uninitialized, shallowly copyable, reassignable, and often not the right abstraction to use in this project.
+But they can be the right choice to represent an optional non-owning reference, as in a function result.
+Use the `DEREF()` macro to convert a pointer to a reference that isn't already protected by an explicit test for null.
 * References (`Foo &r`, `const Foo &r`): non-nullable, not owning, shallowly copyable, and not reassignable.
 References are great for invisible indirection to objects whose lifetimes are broader than that of the reference.
-(Sometimes when a class data member should be a reference, but we also need reassignability, it will be declared as a pointer, and its accessor will be defined to return a reference.)
+Take care when initializing a reference with another reference to ensure that a copy is not made because only one of the references is `const`;
+this is a pernicious C++ language pitfall!
 * Rvalue references (`Foo &&r`): These are non-nullable references *with* ownership, and they are ubiquitously used for formal arguments wherever appropriate.
+* `std::reference_wrapper<>`: non-nullable, not owning, shallowly
+copyable, and (unlike bare references) reassignable, so suitable for use in STL containers and for data members in classes that need to be copyable or assignable.
+* `common::Reference<>`: like `std::reference_wrapper<>`, but also supports
+move semantics, member access, and comparison for equality; suitable for use in `std::variant<>`.
 * `std::unique_ptr<>`: A nullable pointer with ownership, null by default, not copyable, reassignable.
 F18 has a helpful `Deleter<>` class template that makes `unique_ptr<>`